ultimate271/notes/dastoyevsky/brothers02.08.md

 cloudberry wine.
 Hey, von Sohn, don’t lose your chance.”
 He went out, shouting and gesticulating.

+### Aloysha watches as his father and brother leave the scene

+#### Fyodor yells at Alexey to join him as he and Ivan storm off
 It was at that moment Rakitin saw him and pointed him out to Alyosha.

 “Alexey!” his father shouted, from far off, catching sight of him.
 “You come home to me to‐day, for good, and bring your pillow and mattress, and leave no trace behind.”

+#### Aloysha watches the scene between Fyodor, Ivan, and Maximov
 Alyosha stood rooted to the spot, watching the scene in silence.
 Meanwhile, Fyodor Pavlovitch had got into the carriage, and Ivan was about to follow him in grim silence without even turning to say good‐by to